whowell1/whowell1github.io/content/en/blog/investigating_malicious_containers.md

 I've wanted to write a blog post on how to triage potentially malicious containers for a long time, so I'm using this Shai-Hulud incident to do so.
 This guide is a walkthrough on how to investigate potentially malicious containers using the IOCs from Shai-Hulud as a guide.
 This walkthrough assumes that the container is running on a host and is a Linux-based container.

 Please note that this is not a remediation guide for organizations affected by Sha-Hulud.
-Sha-Hulud indicators of compromise (IOCs) are used solely as examples to demonstrate how to investigate container artifacts.
+Sha-Hulud IOCs are used solely as examples to demonstrate how to investigate container artifacts.
 More detailed reports on Sha-Hulud are linked in the resource section.

 ## Important Distinctions